src-d/guide/talent/career_development.md

-According to our [wage policy](wage_policy.md), each of these levels have a fixed salary that is the same for everyone in the same [team](engineering-teams.md) and level, with the exception of roles that have, inherently, a single member.
+According to our [wage policy](wage_policy.md), each of these levels have a fixed salary that is the same for everyone in the same [team](engineering-teams.md) and level, with two exceptions 1) roles that have, inherently, a single member 2) the role of Distinguished Engineer.
 Salaries are updated whenever a promotion happens.

 ### Individual Contributor